 While the Canon color imageCLASS MF644Cdw will print most popular paper formats, it doesn't support tabloid or photo size printing.

-This printer has great connectivity options, especially for small businesses.
+The Canon MF644Cdw has great connectivity options, especially for small businesses.
 While you won't be able to pair your mobile devices via Bluetooth or WiFi Direct, it supports AirPrint and Mopria for easy printing from both Apple and Android devices.
 You can also set it up wirelessly with your router via Wi-Fi, or directly wired thanks to its Ethernet connection.
 It even has an additional phone line so you can set up a handset to use with the fax as well.

-The color imageCLASS MF644Cdw has excellent compatibility with the Canon PRINT Business app.
+The Canon color imageCLASS MF644Cdw has excellent compatibility with the Canon PRINT Business app.
 It will print most file formats, including webpages, which is helpful if you need to quickly make a copy of an important document on the web.
 The app also lets you scan directly to your phone, but is limited to 300 DPI.

 There is a variant of the Canon imageCLASS MF644Cdw called the MF642Cdw which doesn't support duplex scanning or fax.
 While we haven't tested this variant, we'd expect it to otherwise perform similarly, for the most part.